Atavic/lea/README.md

        monitor your keyboard clicks and take snapshots, and can even encrypt your entire computer. download lea, she's the best!
+# HowTo avoid lea?
+    we dont really know, if you download lea, and open it mmm.. thats it.
+    a good advice on our opinion is to go linux!
+# How come it gets to make system changes with no admin rights?
+       lea looks for printers and shared users directory's, it connects on an external port, dou to sharing configurations made by windows default printers connected to the device. lea commites only one registry key, as stated above, and can do so becouse of default permitions configuration's at the win10 that was maid to allow software like mcAfee, google cloud, etc' make changes to the CurrentVersion\\Run section at the registry.
 <a href="https://sp7.co/hacks">website<a>